shamali1013/secure-password-generator/README.md

 pyinstaller --onefile --windowed --name SecurePasswordGenerator --icon=icon.ico password_generator.py
 ```

-The executable will be in the `dist/` folder.
+The executable will be located in the `dist/` folder.